October 24, 2014

 - Loss of appetite

-Do students, faculty and staff who traveled to Guinea, Liberia, Sierra Leone or Nigeria have to be quarantined?
+Do students, faculty and staff who traveled to Guinea, Liberia or Sierra Leone have to be quarantined?

 No. There is no need for quarantine.
 Students may reside in normal housing without any special precautions.